 Hirsch Graduate Archaeological Research and Travel Grants provide funding for research and travel expenses related to the masters or doctoral thesis.
 Please see the application for further details.

-NOTE: In order for graduate students to be eligible to apply for Hirsch travel scholarships, they must a) be a member of CIAMS and b) have completed the prerequisite CIAMS classes (The Craft of Archaeology and the CIAMS core seminar).
+NOTE: In order for graduate students to be eligible to apply for Hirsch Graduate Archaeological Research and Travel scholarships, they must be a full member of CIAMS.

 CIAMS Graduate Conference Travel Awards

 CIAMS Graduate Conference Travel Awards support students presenting a paper or poster or otherwise formally participating in a conference.
 Grants cannot be used for conference attendance without a presentation.
 Please see the application for further details.